Georgi Peev

-Georgi Peev (Георги Пеев; born 11 March 1979) is a former Bulgarian footballer who played as a midfielder.
+Georgi Ivanov Peev (Георги Пеев; born 11 March 1979) is a Bulgarian former footballer who played as a midfielder.

 Career

 A youth product of Lokomotiv Sofia he spent three seasons in the Bulgarian A Group with the first team before switching to Dynamo Kyiv, winning six major honours with the Ukrainian club.
 In January 2007, he moved to Amkar Perm in Russia.

 He was capped 45 times for Bulgaria from his debut in 1999, appearing at the UEFA Euro 2004.

 Career

 Peev started his career in home town Sofia in local club Lokomotiv.
 He made his official debut for his native club in a match against Litex Lovech on 8 August 1998.
 He played for 13 minutes as a substitute.
 On 5 December 1998 he scored his first goal in professional football against Spartak Varna.
 He scored goal in the 10th minute.
 Peev was discovered at the age of 21 by Dynamo Kyiv manager Valery Lobanovsky, while playing for Lokomotiv, and signed for €2,5 million.
 He has also played for FC Dnipro Dnipropetrovsk.

 On 16 January 2007, Peev signed with Amkar Perm for a reported fee of €500,000.
 In 2008, he was chosen the fans favorite player of the Russian Premier League and received a rare revolver from 1936 used by the Red Army.